DSkrzypiec/blogImpl/content/post/leaving-PwC/index.md

 I also conduct few technical trainings for our team and provide internal technical consultation for other projects in our team.

+Besides implementing internal R package for building scoring models we also implemented few MVPs and prototypes of applications within about a year.
+Occasionally I was pulled out my tech bubble to real consulting projects when there was a need but most of my time I spent on implementations.

+In fall 2019 the time has come for _my project_.

 ## My project

+The project was about to rewrite a tool for IFRS 9 written in Excel and Power Query to another technology for a factoring company.
+It was a big deal for me because of two reasons.
+Firstly this was the first project in FRM where we had to deliver actual application.
+Secondly I was designer, leading dev, tester, manager and project manager on this project.

+We had to choose SQLite and R with frontend in [Shiny](https://shiny.rstudio.com), because of reasons.
+We had around 3-4 months for the project.
+On my team I had two interns and one consultant.

+There was one hidden matter that wasn't in the agreement but what must be done in order to rewrite application - create historical database based on the old result files.
+The initial tool used Excel as UI, calculation engine and the database.

 ## Transfer to Data Tools team